 The book's running text can also be converted to a notebook.
 However, the notebook then consists of very much text and often a lot of cross-referencing because this is the typically writing style of a book chapter.
 This style is not so effective for a notebook.
 Stripped text with focus on formulas, code, and figures is more ideal for a notebook and this is the style of a study guide realized by slides.

-There is a quite general script in doc/src/chapters/make_slides.sh
+There is a quite general script in doc/src/chapters/make_slides.sh for

-compiling a slide collection defined in a file like slides_ch2.do.txt
+compiling a slide collection defined in a file like slides_ch2.do.txt.

 Just run